 Sarah Dadush, Contracting for Human Rights: Looking to Version 2.0 of the ABA Model Contract Clauses, 68 AM.
-U. L. REV. 1519 (2019) (offers a commentary on the ABA initiative to develop model contract clauses for improving human rights in international supply chains)
+U. L. REV. 1519 (2019) [Symposium: New Perspectives: A Discussion on Modern Global Supply Chains] (offers a commentary on the ABA initiative to draft model contract clauses to improve human rights in global supply chains)

 Sarah Dadush, The Law of Identity Harm, 96 WASH.
 U. L. REV. 803 (2019) (operationalizes identity harm in tort, contract, and consumer protection law).